SRI-CSL/yices2/doc/sphinx/source/model-operations.rst

 Models
 ======

+If a context is satisfiable, Yices can build a model of the context's assertions.
+Functions are provided to extract the values of terms in a model.
+Atomic values (e.g., integer or bitvector constants) can be obtained directly.
+Non-atomic values---that is, tuples or functions---are represented internally as nodes in a DAG.
+The API includes functions to explore this DAG and get the values of tuples or functions.

 Model Construction
 ------------------

 .. c:function:: model_t* yices_get_model(context_t* ctx, int32_t keep_subst)

+   Builds a model from a satisfiable context.

+   If there's an error, the function returns :c:macro:`NULL`.
+Otherwise, it constructs a model of the assertions in *ctx* and returns a pointer to this model.
+The model must be deleted when it is no longer used by calling :c:func:`yices_free_model`.

+   **Parameters**

+   - *ctx*: context

+   - *keep_subst*: flag to indicates whether the model should include eliminated variables

+   The context's status must be either :c:enum:`STATUS_SAT` or :c:enum:`STATUS_UNKNOWN`.

+   When assertions are added to a context, the simplification procedures may eliminate variables by substitution (see :c:func:`yices_context_enable_option`).
+If *keep_subst* is true (i.e. non-zero), then this function will keep track of eliminated variables and include their value in the model.
+If *keep_subst* if false (i.e., zero), then the model does not include the eliminated variables.

+   It is better to set *keep_susbt* to true.
+The only reason not to do it is to save the memory and computation cost of storing the eliminated variables and their values.
+This cost is usually low but there are exceptions.

+   **Error report**

+   - if *ctx*'s status is not :c:enum:`STATUS_SAT` or :c:enum:`STATUS_UNKNOWN`

+     -- error code: :c:enum:`CTX_INVALID_OPERATION`

 .. c:function:: model_t* yices_model_from_map(uint32_t n, const term_t var[], const term_t map[])

+   Builds a model from a term-to-term mapping.

+   **Parameters**

+   - *n*: number of terms in arrays *var* and *map*

+   - *var*: array of *n* uninterpreted terms

+   - *map*: array of *n* constant terms

+   The two arrays *var* and *map* define the mapping: *map[i]* is the value of term *var[i]* in the model.
+There must not be duplicates in array *var*, and the type of term *map[i]* must be a subtype of *var[i]*'s type.

+   Currently, function types are not supported.
+Every term in *map[i]* must either be an atomic constant, or a tuple of atomic constants, or a tuple or tuples, etc. The term *var[i]* cannot have a function type.

+   This function returns :c:macro:`NULL` if something goes wrong.
+It allocates and creates a model otherwise, and returns a pointer to this model.
+When the model is no longer used, it must be deleted by calling :c:func:`yices_free_model`.

+   **Error report**

+   - if a term in *var* or *map* is not valid:

+     -- error code: :c:enum:`INVALID_TERM`

+     -- term1 := the invalid term

+   - if *map[i]*'s type is not a subtype of *var[i]*'s type:

+     -- error code: :c:enum:`TYPE_MISMATCH`

+     -- term1 := *map[i]*

+     -- type1 := type of *var[i]* (expected type)

+   - if *var[i]* is not an uninterpreted term:

+     -- error code: :c:enum:`MDL_UNINT_REQUIRED`

+   - if *map[i]* is not a constant:

+     -- error code: :c:enum:`MDL_CONSTANT_REQUIRED`

+   - if *var* contains duplicate terms:

+     -- error code: :c:enum:`MDL_DUPLICATE_VAR`

+   - if *map[i]* has function type or has a function subterm:

+     -- error code: :c:enum:`MDL_FTYPE_NOT_ALLOWED`

+   - if the construction fails for some other reason:

+     -- error code: :c:enum:`MDL_CONSTRUCTION_FAILED`

 .. c:function::  void yices_free_model(model_t* mdl)

+   Deletes a model.

+   This function deletes model *mdl*, which must be a pointer returned by either :c:func:`yices_get_model` or :c:func:`yices_model_from_map`.

+   .. note:: If this function is not called, Yices will automatically free
+             the model on a call to :c:func:`yices_exit` or :c:func:`yices_reset`.

 Value of a Term in a Model
 --------------------------

+The following functions give access to the value of a term in a model.

 Atomic Values
 .............